jeffpar/basicdos/docs/index.md

 load and run the same program directly within BASIC-DOS.

 Notice how much *faster* BASIC-DOS execution is.
-And BASIC-DOS performs full 32-bit integer operations, while MSBASIC only does 16-bit operations.
+And BASIC-DOS performs full 32-bit integer operations, while MSBASIC can only do 16-bit operations.

 ### BASIC Files vs. Batch Files

-There are three versions of the **PRIMES** program on the demo diskette: the **BAS** file just discussed, a **BAT** version that is largely identical but omits unnecessary line numbers, and an **EXE** version that was written in assembly language.
+There are three versions of the **PRIMES** program on the demo diskette: the **BAS** file just discussed, a **BAT** version that uses line numbers (ie, labels) only where needed, and an **EXE** version that was written in assembly language.

 When processing a filename, BASIC-DOS uses the same search order as PC DOS:
 **.COM**, **.EXE**, and **.BAT**.
 And if none of those are found, it also